How our CSA works

 We grow, harvest and deliver an array of fresh, organic produce through our CSA program each week of the summer.
 Subscribers pre-pay for a share of the harvest, providing the farmers with start-up capital at the beginning of the season.
 In turn, our subscribers get a selection of our freshest produce each week of the season.

-For the 2013 season we are offering a few share options:
+For the 2016 season we are offering the following share options:

 - Early Bird Share: We have a limited number of early-bird shares available.
 These early season shares will likely be delivered twice in May and once in early June.
 Contents will be largely greens and rhubarb.
-Only one size available: $75.00
+Only one size available.

 - Extended Season Share: This share runs an additional 8 weeks, providing you with continuous local, organic produce from mid-June through to the end of November.
 You can enjoy fall and winter crops such as squash, brussels sprouts, onions, cabbage, beets, parsnips and radicchio in addition to the main season produce.
 You can subscribe to a full or half share.
 You can also choose to add a season extension to your share at a later date (availability permitting).

 - Fruit Share Option: We source fruit from a number of trusted organic farms in BC to provide a fruit share option for your CSA subscription.
-For 12 weeks you can receive some of the best organic tree fruit in BC: cherries, apricots, peaches, nectarines, pears and apples, plus other hot-weather crops such as tomatoes and peppers.
+For 14 weeks you can receive some of the best organic fruit in BC: cherries, apricots, peaches, nectarines, grapes, melons, pears and apples

 Other features of our CSA program include:

 - Online subscription, payment and account management.
 You can sign-up and pay online and change your delivery location through our secure, online system.
-Credit Union members can pay through their online banking bill payment option (as of 1 February).
+Credit Union members can pay through their online banking bill payment option.
 Payment by credit card (Paypal) and cheque are also available.

 - A web store: Add items to your delivery -- extra produce, case lots of fruit for preserving, hazelnuts, herbs and goat meat.
 We've made it easy to make the most out of your subscription, by making extra items available when they're in abundance.
 This feature is only available to our CSA subscribers.

-- Early payment incentives and installment payment plans.
-If you sign-up and pay in full by 1 May, you get 5% off your subscription price and a $20 credit in our online store.
-Payment in 2 instalments gets a 5% discount.
-Payment in 5 installments is regular price.
+- Early payment incentives and instalment payment plans.
+If you sign-up and pay in full by 28 February, you get 5% off your subscription price.
+Payment in 2 instalments gets a 2.5% discount.
+Payment in 5 instalments is regular price.
 The choice is yours.

 - A weekly newsletter.
 Learn about the process of growing food and life on the farm.
 Our weekly newsletter keeps you plugged into where your food is coming from.
-CSA members will also receive an illustrated poster depicting the progression of the season's crops and farm activities.
 Plus, you can connect with the farm through Twitter and Facebook as well.

 Already signed up?